Hello! Welcome to year 5.

 Through the fabulous book 'Wonder', we are linking our anti-bullying theme with 'Choose Kind'.

-This term, we are going to be developing our skills in netball and athletics.
+This term, we are going to be developing our skills in rounders and athletics ( ready for Sports Day).

 We will begin to explore coding.